How Do No Doc / Low Doc Business Loans Work?

 Stated-Income Business Loans

-This funding type may still require some documents, but similar to Low-Doc Business loans, Stated-Income loans require less paperwork than standard business loans.
+This funding type may require some documents, but like low-doc business loans, stated-income loans require less paperwork than standard business loans.

-Their self-reported statement is used to determine funding eligibility and there is no need of formal proof.
-Lenders do not require the applicant to provide verification materials.
+Their self-reported statement determines funding eligibility, and there’s no need for formal proof.
+Lenders don’t require the applicant to provide verification materials.

 While this option might seem easy, it’s not without a catch.
-Basing funding off of word-of-mouth, rather than financial statements, means more lending risk.
+Basing funding on word of mouth rather than financial statements means more lending risk.

 No-Doc Business Loans

-No-doc business loans are pretty much what they sound like - no doc!
-You do not need to provide any financial statements or documentation to receive financing.
-Funding is provided based on credit standing and whatever information you provide in your application.
+No-doc business loans are pretty much what they sound like!
+You don’t need to provide any financial statements or documentation to receive financing.
+Funding is provided based on credit standing and whatever information you provide in your loan application.

-Lenders take on a large amount of risk when offering no-doc business loans because there are fewer safeguards in place.
-Of the three loan types, no-doc loans tend to have the least competitive terms, and therefore, are often used as a last resort for businesses pressed for time.
+Lenders take on a large risk when offering no-doc business loans because of fewer safeguards.
+Of the three loan types, no-doc loans tend to have the least competitive repayment terms and, therefore, are often used as a last resort for businesses that need funding in the least amount of business days possible.

-Similar to stated-income loans, the increased risk of lending impacts the loan terms and interest rates.
-We always recommend prospective borrowers try for a low-doc business loan over no-doc, to qualify for the most competitive financing options available.
+Like stated-income loans, the increased lending risk impacts the loan terms and interest rates.
+We always recommend prospective borrowers try for a low-doc business loan over a no-doc to qualify for the most competitive financing options.

-Clarify offers low doc financing to cover all of your business needs.
-Here are some of the top ways business owners use funding:
+Clarify offers low-doc financing to cover all your business needs.
+Here are some of the top ways business owners use the funding.

-Less paperwork can mean getting funds quicker.
-If you have an immediate financial need, you may not have time to wait.
-Get the working capital you need to take care of urgent expenses.
+Less paperwork can mean getting funds quicker, usually the same day.
+You may not have time to wait if you have an immediate financial need.
+Get a fast business loan to take care of urgent expenses.

-Off-set a decline in sales or increase in operational expenses caused by the novel coronavirus with an infusion of working capital.
-We understand how difficult these unprecedented times have been for small businesses across the nation.
-Use financing to pay for Personal Protective Equipment (PPE), employee and customer safety products, and any extra sanitation measures you’re implementing.
+Offset a decline in sales or increase in operational expenses caused by the novel coronavirus with an infusion of working capital.
+We understand how difficult these unprecedented times have been for small businesses nationwide.
+Use financing to pay for personal protective equipment (PPE), employee and customer safety products, and any extra sanitation measures you implement.

-Get the inventory you need for your company in a timeframe that works best for you.
-Funds can be allocated towards buying orders, ensuring you can meet customer demand at all times.
+Get the inventory you need for your company in the best time frame for you.
+You can allocate funds toward buying orders, ensuring you can always meet customer demand.

-Oftentimes, business owners are in a situation where they’re short on cash, but expecting to receive additional funds soon.
+Business owners often are short on cash but expect to receive additional funds soon.
 Smooth over cash shortfalls with financing.
-Our expedited loan process ensures you get fast access to capital.
+Our expedited loan process ensures fast access to capital in your bank account.

 Frequently Asked Questions About No Doc Loans

-Most lenders are unable to provide no income business loans.
+Most business lenders are unable to provide no-income business loans.
 Providing business loans without proof of income increases the risk of lenders and brokers significantly.
-While we are unable to offer unsecured no doc business loans, we do offer similar financial products.
+While we can’t offer unsecured no-doc business loans, we offer similar financial products.

-A low doc business loan is a viable and popular solution for companies who want to significantly reduce the amount of documentation they’ll be asked to complete.
-Many lenders are able to provide business loans primarily based on bank statements, requiring little additional information.
-By asking for some form of verification and proof, the integrity of the lending industry stays protected.
+A low-doc business loan is a viable and popular solution for companies wanting to reduce the documentation they need to complete.
+Many lenders can provide business loans primarily based on bank statements, requiring little additional information.
+By asking for some form of verification and proof, the integrity of the business lending industry stays protected.